edent/Sercomm-API/README.md

 These API calls have been tested on the following cameras:

 * RC8221 - a basic internal camera.
+* RC8221D - a modified version of the above camera.
 * OC821D - an external camera with weatherproof features.
 * RC8230 - a pan/tilt camera.